kinematicsPrince/TurbifitySensorTS-300B_Alarm/README.md

 ## Assembly Instructions

-The plastic part is designed to specifically fit this container.
-You can find it at many stores including Dollarama
+The plastic part (`Sensor_Support.3MF`) is designed to specifically fit/clip on this container.
+You can find it at many stores including Dollarama.

 <img src="https://github.com/user-attachments/assets/e4ec42ff-3c5e-4f75-99d3-e94040b381f9" alt="Sample Image" style="width:50%; height:auto;">

-*Rectangular Plastic Storage Box With Lid Clear 9.9 cm
+*Rectangular Plastic Storage Box With Lid Clear 9.9 cm.

+The board included with the TS-300B sensor can be screwed on the plastic part (`Sensor_Support.3MF`) with two m3 screws.
 ## Usage Instruction

 You can use food coloring to artificially increase the opacity of the water.